How Often Can You Refinance Your Home?

 Many homeowners wonder, “How often can you refinance your mortgage?”
-If you’ve refinanced before, you may be one of them, especially in the current interest rate environment.
+If you’ve refinanced before, you may be one of them.

 With that in mind, below is a guide to this process.
-Read it over so that you have a better understanding of whether or not refinancing again is right for you.
+Read it over so that you have a better understanding of whether or not refinancing more than once is right for you.

 What does it mean to refinance?

 Put simply, when you refinance a mortgage, you take out a new loan and use it to pay off your old mortgage.
 This can be a good way to get a lower interest rate, change the length of your loan, or get other benefits.

 Homeowners can also use something known as a cash-out refinance to help fund big expenses like renovations or education costs.

 Then, you will pay down the loan balance on the new loan over time.